 Jesus cared for people's bodies.
 On top of the miraculous ways He healed people, He also did the subtle things.
 He lifted chins, He touched faces, He wiped tears, He washed feet. [...]
 He also did not neglect His own physical body.
 He took a rest when he was tired.
 He pulled away when He needed to.
 He slept.
 He ate.
 He drank.
 He walked.
-He took care of His incarnated body, and so should we.
+He took care of His incarnated body, and so should we.23

 This may take a few different forms.
-Start engaging in healthy selftouch by doing things like rubbing moisturizer under your eyes.
+Start engaging in healthy self-touch by doing things like rubbing moisturizer under your eyes.
 Notice the dark circles and recognize your body's need for rest.
 Rub lotion into your dry elbows or knees.
 Give yourself a hand or scalp massage, and recognize the tension from the day as you work out the knots in your muscles.

 Practice healthy touch with others too, if possible.
-If you're married, take a sexual detox and use that time to practice physical, nonsexual intimacy, like shoulder massages or hand-holding.
+If you're married, take a sexual detox and use that time to practice physical, non-sexual intimacy, like shoulder massages or hand-holding.
 If you're single, look for opportunities to practice healthy touch.
 Talk to your ally about helpful ways she can physically touch you, like greeting each other with an intentionally prolonged hug or splurging for the occasional therapeutic massage.

 Whatever you do, use it as an opportunity to ground yourself back in your physical body, and remind yourself of this: you were made for so much more than sex.

 Developing hobbies.
 We won't spend much time here; the ebook Hobbies and Habits, available for free from Covenant Eyes, dives deeply into their importance for your recovery.
-For now, the key thing to realize is that you have been spending literal time engaging in rituals and acting out sexually; that time When you've been proactive in practicing healthy behaviors, you'll be more likely to turn to them instead.

-will need to be filled.
+For now, the key thing to realize is that you have been spending literal time engaging in rituals and acting out sexually; that time will need to be filled.
 Try picking up something you used to love as a kid, like an instrument, or drawing, or maybe pick up something new, like taking a course to learn a new language.
 Try to find at least one hobby that's easy to pick up when you notice you've been triggered, or when you're about to enter into one of your ritual behaviors.